 “The reason we use cowhides, is because it’s tough.
 I’ve seen cows go right through barbed wire, leaving [only] little tufts of hair, and the wire is in shambles.
 But as soon as the horse goes through barbed wire, it’s a meat cutter and it’s no good, and it should be outlawed for every horse.”

-So on the fence line where my colt sliced his foot, I put up 2×4 inch wire mesh, on the pasture side, covering up the steel wire and the wooden fence.
+So on the high tensile steel fence line where my colt sliced his foot, I put up 2×4 inch wire mesh, on the pasture side, covering up the steel wire and the wooden fence.
 They lean right over the top of it to get to the grass lawn on the other side, but so far it is holding up well and no injuries!
 The wooden posts on this line are sunk into concrete – otherwise, they would no doubt just push the whole fence over.
 I didn’t know about diamond mesh when I used this 2×4″ mesh, otherwise I would have used that instead.
 This size mesh is fine for adult horses, but a young foal could get a hoof stuck in this:

 And here’s another consideration for those of us in wet, rainy climates.
 Even if you use treated posts, your fence posts (and boards) can rot in 15-20 years and need to be replaced.
 The only type of fence you could use in this climate that would never have to be re-done is steel posts, sunk in concrete.
 However, treated wood posts sunk in concrete with a combination board (even just 1 board) and diamond mesh fence should last at least 30 years.